 Stay at least 2 nights in Bagan, one to see the sun go down from the top of an ancient temple, the other one to take a boat ride on the mighty Ayeyarwaddy River and have some sundowners on a sandbank in the middle of the river (if the river is not too high).
 A private boat tour on the river during sunset time will hopefully show you a spectacular sunset while your guide will be serving cocktails and some snacks.

-Simply a must-do when visiting Bagan.
-Early morning before sunrise you will be picked up at your hotel and driven to the launch site for a spectacular hot air balloon ride over the temple zone in Bagan.
-The mostly British balloon pilots are operating each balloon under highest UK safety standards and the views you will get are breathtakingly spectacular.
+One of the many highlights when visiting Myanmar is taking a hot air balloon ride.
+In the early morning, before sunrise, you will be picked up at your hotel and driven to the launch site for a spectacular hot air balloon ride over the temple zone in Bagan.
+The mostly British balloon pilots are operating each balloon under the highest UK safety standards and the views you will get are breathtakingly spectacular.
 After floating in the air and following the wind you will land safely and be welcomed back on the ground by a smiling crew serving cold champagne before taking you back to your hotel.

-During this half day tour you will be taken to the most famous monuments of Mandalay starting with a drive by pickup truck to the top of Mandalay hill for a great view over the Mandalay fort.
-Next, continue onward to Atumashi and the Shwenandaw monasteries which are excellent examples of the architecture and crafts work of this region.
-The tour will end with a visit to Kuthodaw Pagoda with the white marble slabs.
-The Kuthodaw Pagoda is often referred to as the “World Biggest Book” in tourist guide books but is actually a place of worship, rather than a place to read the religious text as it would take 450 days to read this “Book”.
+It’s not just the former capital cities around Mandalay that are interesting to visit.
+During this half day tour you will be taken to the most famous monuments of Mandalay starting with the top of Mandalay hill for a great view over the Mandalay fort.
+Continue to Atumashi and the Shwenandaw monasteries which are excellent examples of the architecture and crafts work of this region.
+End with a visit to Kuthodaw Pagoda with the white marble slabs.
+The rest of the day the car and guide are available for additional visits till 6 pm if wanted – we suggest you to visit Yankin Hill.

-Mandalay and the other former royal capitals around it have all been capital cities for a while for one major reason: they are all situated on the Ayeyarwaddy River.
+Mandalay and the other former royal capitals around it have all been capital cities for one major reason: they are all situated on the Ayeyarwaddy River.
 Feel the breeze of the river and imagine how it must have been to arrive by boat in Mingun or at the court of Ava.
 From the jetty in Mandalay you will be taken upstream to Mingun and visit the Mingun Pagoda with the big crack caused by an earthquake and the giant bronze bell.
-Take a leisurely boat cruise for about 3 hours downstream to Ava.
-A simple lunch packed in rattan baskets will be served while cruising down.
+Take a leisurely 3 hour boat cruise downstream to Ava.
+A simple lunch packed in rattan baskets will be served on the way.
 Arriving in Ava, horse carts are ready to take you around this magnificent site with various ancient temple ruins that used to be majestic buildings during the 400 years that Ava was the capital.
 Return to Mandalay by car.